ibmresilient/resilient-python-api/python/examples/ActionExample/groupadd/README.md

-# Action handler for looking adding an incident type based on a custom field being changed.
+# Action handler for adding a group to an incident based on the addition of a specific incident type.
-In this case a Boolean field *CSIRT Action Required* is configured with an automatic action to add the incident type *CSIRT* when set to Yes.
+In this case an incident type of *CSIRT* is added, and a group *CSIRT* is created.
+When the incident type is added to a case, the action will check if the group is already a member (or owner) of the case and add the group if it is not.

 ## Execution
 ```
-python csirtaction.py
+python groupadd.py
 ```
 OR
 ```